akshathjain/sliding_up_panel/README.md

 <br>

 #### `SlidingUpPanel` as the Root (recommended)
-This method is recommended as it allows for greatest efficiency and least interference with the behavior of other UI elements.
+This method is recommended as it allows for the least interference with the behavior of other UI elements.
 For example:
 ```dart
 @override
 Widget build(BuildContext context) {